digipres/awesome-digital-preservation/CONTRIBUTING.md

 Thank you for your suggestions!

-If you have any questions, you can discuss them with the Digipres Commons community [here](https://github.com/orgs/digipres/discussions).
+If you have any questions, you can discuss them with the DigiPres Commons community [here](https://github.com/orgs/digipres/discussions).